 - (14) Video signs.
 Animated visual messages which are projected on-screen. - (15) Outdoor displays.
 Outdoor display of merchandise is considered advertisement and is permitted only on the property in which the owner of the merchandise has a property interest. - (16) Signs on trees, utility poles, telecommunication towers or water towers. - (17) Signs in the right-of-way and public sidewalk.
-Signs in a public right-of-way or public sidewalk, other than those belonging to a government or public service agency, except certain A-frame signs as provided for herein. - (18) Marquee signs. - (19) Awning and canopy signs. - (20) Inflatable signs.
-Wall signs painted on the outside surface of a building or structure. - (21) Signs not otherwise allowed by this chapter.
+Signs in a public right-of-way or public sidewalk, other than those belonging to a government or public service agency, except certain A-frame signs as provided for herein. - (18) Marquee signs. - (19) Awning and canopy signs. - (20) Inflatable signs. - (21) Signs not otherwise allowed by this chapter.